 "Yoga does not only have a multitude of physical benefits, such as strengthening muscles and improving mobility to name a few, it can also aid our wellbeing", Steve explains, "This popular practice relieves physical tension whilst calming your mind by encouraging relaxation, through muscle tension and relaxation, deep stretches and targeting breathing."

-A study by Total Fitness found that 1 in 3 millennials feel less stressed and anxious after practicing yoga, and the Harvard Medical School came to the same conclusion too.
-There are plenty of free yoga classes available online including meditative yoga classes which incorporates elements of meditation into the physical practice and is a great option for the evenings.
+A study by Total Fitness found that 1 in 3 millennials feel less stressed and anxious after practising yoga, and Innerbody Research also came to the same conclusion.
+There are plenty of free yoga classes available online including meditative yoga classes which incorporate elements of meditation into the physical practice and is a great option for the evenings.

 You might need a yoga mat, though.